 Amelia Rampton has been an Accredited Conservator-Restorer (ACR) since 2000.
 As an accredited member of the Institute of Conservation (Icon), she supports Icon's Code of conduct.
-She graduated from the Centro Nacional de Restauración in Madrid and furthered her training at Camberwell College of Art in London, later earning a MSc in Sustainable Heritage from University College London.
-Besides running a succesful paper conservation studio, Amelia has worked on contracts for the V&A, the Oxford Conservation Consortium, the British Museum and the Tate.
+She started her studies at the Centro Nacional de Restauración in Madrid and furthered her training at Camberwell College of Art in London, later earning a MSc in Sustainable Heritage from University College London.
+Besides running a successful paper conservation studio, Amelia has worked for the V&A, the Oxford Conservation Consortium, the British Museum and the Tate.

 Amelia has been an active member of her profession for over twenty years.
 She has been a member of the Icon Book and Paper Committee, and chaired the Cooperative Training Register organising events for conservators.
-She is the secretary of the Clare Hampson Fund, which supports scholarships for conservation professionals.
-She is also a member of the British Association of Paper Historians, the Museum Association and the William Morris Society.
+She was the secretary of the Clare Hampson Fund, which supports scholarships for conservation professionals.
+She is also a member of the British Association of Paper Historians, and the William Morris Society.

-AR Conservation specialises in the conservation of works of art on paper - watercolours, prints, drawings, maps as well as other materials such as 3D paper and archival documents.
-We also advise on the re-housing of collections with archival materials and processes; we conduct surveys to assess the conditions of large and small collections; and we provide mounting.
-Our customers range from private individuals with a single item to galleries, museums and archives with larger collections.
+AR Conservation specialises in the conservation of works of art on paper - watercolours, prints, drawings, maps as well as other materials such as and archival documents.
+We also advise on the re-housing of collections with archival materials and processes; we conduct surveys to assess the conditions of large and small collections; and we provide mounting

-Our clients have included the Clothworkers Company, the George Padmore Institute, the Foundling Museum, the Middle Temple Archive and Library, the Milein Cosman Archive, the Soane's Museum, the Turner House in Twickenham, Emery Walker Trust and William Morris Society, Westminster Palace, and major auction houses.
+Our clients are leading art galleries, museums, archives, auction houses as well as private individuals, and they included the Clothworkers Company, the Emery Walker Trust, the Foundling Museum, the George Padmore Institute, the Huguenot Heritage Centre, the Middle Temple Archive and Library, Milein Cosman Archive, Pallant House, the River and Rowing Museum, the Soane's Museum, the Turner House in Twickenham, Westminster Palace, the William Morris Society

 AR Conservation is listed in the Conservation Register maintained by the Institute of Conservation (Icon)